rustytanton-zz/cloudwatch-extra-metrics/README.md

 Amazon Cloudwatch Extra Metrics for Linux AMIs
 ==============================================

-Provides these Cloudwatch metrics which are not available in Amazon's "Detailed Monitoring" for EC2 instances by default:
+Provides these Cloudwatch metrics which are not available in Amazon's "Detailed Monitoring" for EC2 instances by default.

 * FreeMemoryMBytes
 * UsedMemoryPercent